 We’re dedicated to providing you with a passive GPS tracker that’s custom to your business needs.
 Our partly passive GPS tracking devices allow for periodic data transfer to give you a detailed status of your vehicles.
 These devices offer an affordable solution for companies with trailers and equipment that operate within cellular coverage areas a majority of the time.

 Our passive tracking devices can help you better manage your company assets for improved security and service.
 Depending on the device, GPS updates can be as frequent as every two minutes when the unit is connected to power or periodic updates throughout the day using an internal battery system.
 Our tracking devices are entirely waterproof and securely sealed for exterior mounting.
 They’re also certified by major wireless carriers for constant reliability.
 We even provide added security by concealing antennas internally to prevent tampering.

 At Track Your Truck, we’re a passive GPS vehicle tracking company that’s dedicated to finding the right solutions for you.
 The systems allow for customizable updates throughout the day.
 We offer the latest tracking technologies, low battery notifications and over-the-air programming and firmware updates to satisfy all of your specific business requirements.
 The data that’s collected will provide a comprehensive overview so that you know every location the vehicle went to and how long the vehicle was at each stop.

 Passive and active GPS tracking have a variety of similarities and one key difference — the update interval.
 Both active and passive vehicle tracking systems require either cellular or satellite data connection.
 The unit transmits data from the tracking unit to our system, and you’ll receive updates through the NetTrack application.

-Contact Track Your Truck today to find out which passive GPS vehicle tracking device can help you grow and improve your business the most.
+Contact Track Your Truck today to find out which passive GPS tracker can help you grow and improve your business the most.